19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Thatโ€™s me with the magnificent aurora borealis!

-Sean Kurdziolek Portraits and Gallery also share live videos of the Northern Lights right on his Facebook page.
+Sean Kurdziolek Portraits and Gallery also share live videos of the Northern Lights on his Facebook page.

 Cost: Free – $$$.
 Varies with tour company and aurora photographer